telerik/kendo-ui-builder/docs/data-providers/progress.md

 Note: You must also select Auto-create Data Sources to enable this option.
 10. For a Progress Data Provider only, select the Authentication Model.
 This is the security model for the Service URI and Catalog URI, and it must match the authentication model of the web application (server) that provides the Data Object Service.
 Click Add Data Provider to the data provider with the current settings.
 With one or more data providers created, you can now create data sources using these providers.

+1. (Optional) Test whether the URI is working by clicking **Test Connection**.
+1. (Optional) By default, the automatic creation of data sources is enabled.

+  > If you uncheck the **Auto-create Data Sources** box, you will have to manually create and relate the data sources.
+For more information, refer to the article on [data sources]({% slug datasources_kuib %}).

+1. Depending on the data provider you selected, choose the related option from the **Authentication Type** drop-down field.
+1. Click **Add Data Provider** to save the data provider properties and close the **Add Data Provider** dialog box.
+As a result, the **App Design** page displays the card for your new data provider with the properties you defined.

 ## Suggested Links